 What should I expect?
 Some studios are located in clustered spaces, and are exclusively working spaces, such as Columbia Pike Artists Studios.
 Some are in or outside people’s homes.
 Look for the signs and walk right in!
 You can expect to see art all around, as well as materials and work in progress.
 You can spend a minute or an hour!
 Artists are happy to answer questions and talk about their work.

 Can I bring kids?
 If you bring children, make sure they are attended at all times.
 Remind them not to touch anything unless they are invited to do so.

 Can I bring pets?
 We recommend you leave your pets at home.

 Will studios be wheelchair accessible?
-Accessible studios are marked on the directory and the interactive map.
+Accessible studios are marked on the directory.